 If you’re struggling to afford your energy bills, you might be able to take advantage of certain benefits, grants and help offered by the government and energy suppliers, you may be eligible for a Warm Home Discount.Visit your local authority’s website for grants and assistance available in your area such as loft and cavity wall insulation.
 Keep warm booklet for the Braintree district

 Make sure your home is well-insulated will make it easier and cheaper to heat your home efficiently.
 Consider cavity wall insulation or loft insulation.
-The government’s Green Deal scheme may help you to do this
+The government’s Green Deal scheme or the Green Homes Grant may help you to do this.

 2. Wear sensible clothing when outdoors

 Wrap a scarf loosely around your mouth when outdoors – add a hat and wear shoes with a good grip, too.
 If you have a heart or respiratory problem like asthma or COPD, stay indoors during very cold weather – check #Scarfie for more top tips.
 Have a look at patient videos to help you with COPD.

 On especially cold or icy days try to avoid going outside.
 However, if you do need to go out, remember to wrap up warm and take care on slippery surfaces – wear sensible footwear with a good grip.